-To develop the 2020 and 2030 inventories, the state collected data from the Ozone NAAQS Emissions Modeling platform (2011v6.1) inventories for years 2011, 2018 and 2025.
-2020 emissions for area, nonroad mobile, AIR, and point source sectors were derived by interpolating between 2018 and 2025.
+To develop the 2020 and 2030 inventories, the state collected data from the Ozone NAAOS Emissions Modeling platform (2011v6.1) inventories for years 2011, 2018 and 2025.
+2020 emissions for area, non-road mobile, AIR, and point source sectors were derived by interpolating between 2018 and 2025.
 2030 emissions for area, nonroad mobile, AIR, and point source sectors were derived using the TREND function in Excel.
 If the trend function resulted in a negative value the emissions were assumed not to change.
 Summer day inventories were derived for these sectors using the methodology described in section IV.C.2. above.
-Finally, onroad mobile source emissions were developed in using the same methodology described in section IV.C.2. above for the 2011 inventory.
+Finally, on-road mobile source emissions were developed using the same methodology described in section IV.C.2. above for the 2011 inventory.
 Emissions data are shown in Tables 7 through 11 below.

-TABLE 7-COLUMBUS AREA NO_X EMISSIONS FOR INTERIM MAINTENANCE YEAR 2020 (TPSD)
+TABLE 7-CLEVELAND AREA PROJECTED NO_X EMISSIONS FOR INTERIM MAINTENANCE YEAR 2020 (TPSD)